 - Preheat the oven to 350 F. Butter a 9 by 5 inch loaf pan and line bottom and sides with parchment paper.

 - In a large bowl or the bowl of a stand mixer, add the butter, sugar and ricotta cheese.
-Use a mixer to beat on medium high speed for about 3 minutes until light and fluffy.
-Scrape the sides of the bowl.
+Use a mixer to beat on medium high speed for about 3 minutes til light and fluffy.
+Scrape down the sides and bottom of the bowl with a spatula.

-- Reduce the speed to low and add the eggs, one at a time.
-Add the vanilla extract.
+- Reduce the speed to low and mix in the eggs one at a time.
+Make sure each egg is fully combined.
+Mix in the lemon zest, lemon juice and vanilla extract.

-- Add the dry ingredients and fold the ingredients together with a spatula til just combined.
-Scrape the sides and bottom of the bowl.
+- Add the dry ingredients and fold the ingredients together with the mixer or a spatula til just combined and a few streaks of flour remain.
+Scrape down the sides and bottom of the bowl.
 Do not over mix.
-Fold in the peaches.
+Fold in the peaches til just combined.

-- Bake for 45-55 minutes or until a toothpick inserted in the center comes out clean.
+- Bake for 50-60 minutes or until a toothpick inserted in the center comes out clean.
 Allow cake to cool in the pan for 10 minutes then turn it out onto a rack to cool completely.
-Cut into slices and serve with a dollop of whipped ricotta cream.

 Notes